 Autonomous and connected vehicle technology is expected to transform the nation’s transportation system over the coming decades, with major implications for the planning and design of cities and regions.
-Autonomous vehicles (AV), also known as driverless or self-driving cars, have been sharing city streets for several years.
+In fact, autonomous vehicles (AV), also known as driverless or self-driving cars, have been sharing city streets, through pilot programs, for several years already.

 - Level one, driver assistance (e.g., adaptive cruise control)

 - Level two, partial automation (e.g., Tesla’s autopilot)

 - Level three, conditional automation (e.g., human drivers serve as backup for an autonomous system that operates under certain conditions)

 - Level four, high automation (e.g., Google/Waymo test cars)